DuckBlockchain/UIswap/README.md

 ### Wallet Connection

-UIswap uses RainbowKit for wallet connections, supporting:
+UIswap uses wagmi for wallet connections, with a custom WalletConnectionModal supporting:
 - MetaMask
 - Coinbase Wallet
 - WalletConnect
 - And many other popular wallets

-### Portfolio View

-The portfolio page displays:
-- Token balances
-- Token values
-- Price changes
-- Transaction history

 ### Liquidity Pools